 min (Required) input cardinality.

-A cell can contain comma-separated array values:
+A cell can contain comma-separated array values, like in the following table:

 Since they contain commas, array values must be quoted in the actual CSV file.
 See the example in Cardinality above.